 The Board finds that the smoking of tobacco creates a health hazard to those present in confined places.
 Most activities in Columbia Gorge facilities require people to remain in confined places for lengthy period of time.
 The choice to smoke should not interfere with the rights of others to breathe air free of smoke and its harmful effects.

-Therefore, no person shall smoke, use smokeless tobacco or carry any lighted smoking instrument in any place on the college campus, except in designated areas.
-Designated smoking areas will be clearly signed and their location established by the college President.
+Therefore, no person shall smoke, use smokeless tobacco or carry any lighted smoking instrument in any place on the college campus.